 What Types of Drug Charges Does Our Criminal Defense Law Firm Handle?

 The Law Office of Jason A. Volet defends clients facing a wide range of drug-related charges in New Jersey, including those charged with drug crimes involving marijuana, cocaine (crack cocaine or powder cocaine), heroin, or prescription drugs.
 No matter the circumstances of your arrest, you deserve a strong legal defense tailored to your situation.
-We work with clients who face charges that include:

 - Drug possession